untitled design 2 1 How to Grow a Medicinal Tea Garden (Plus over 40 Plants!)

 You could also add rooibos, mushroom powder, green, white, or black tea leaves to your herbal blends.
 To learn more recipes for creating your own herbal tea blends check out the book “Healing Herbal Teas: Learn to Blend 101 Specially Formulated Teas for Stress Management, Common Ailments, Seasonal Health, and Immune Support

-Want to try some medicinal blends before you decide which herbs to grow?
+Want to try some medicinal tea blends before you decide which herbs to grow?
 Here are some of my favorite brands of medicinal tea:

-40 Herbs for a Tea Garden
+40 Herbs for a Tea Garden How to Grow a Medicinal Tea Garden (Plus over 40 Plants!)

 Disclaimer: Always consult a medical professional, pharmacist or herbalist when adding medicinal herbs to your routine.
 Take extra caution during pregnancy.
 The following information is for educational purposes and not intended as a treatment plan for any specific medical conditions.